 Year Book of American Poetry Edited by WILLIAM STANLEY BRAITHWAITE.
-Price \$1.50 CONTAINS
+Price \$1.50 CONTAINS poem in twenty of the most im-portant magazines.

 The one hundred distinctive poems of the year selected by William Stanley Braithwaite.
 A critical summary of fifty notable volumes of poetry of the

 A summary of the contents of the notable volumes of the year dealing with poets, poetry, and the art of poetry, together with a list of articles and essays on the same subjects.
+The Titles and Authors of every